 Conversely, a credit card’s purchase APR is different from the balance transfer APR because it applies only to new purchases you make.

-As an example, let’s take a look at two versions of the same credit card that are currently available from Discover.
+As an example, let’s take a look at two versions of the same credit card that Discover offers.

 When to take a 0 percent intro APR on both purchases and transfers